Norrie's run at US Open ends in last 16

 Norrie had moved efficiently and quietly through the draw, demonstrating his position as one of the form players on the ATP Tour.

-But from the start the world number nine looked more subdued than he had in previous victories against France's Benoit Paire, Portugal's Joao Sousa and Norway's Holger Rune.
+From the start the world number nine looked more subdued than he had in previous victories against France's Benoit Paire, Portugal's Joao Sousa and Denmark's Holger Rune.

-Rublev was a step up in class and Norrie, after initially starting well, was unable to get a real foothold in the match.
+Rublev was a step up in class, though.
+After an initially promising start, Norrie began making uncharacteristic errors on his backhand and was unable to get a real foothold in the match.

 The Briton found himself in a position he had not been this tournament - needing to fight back from behind - when a poor service game handed over a 5-4 lead in the first set.